 The Net Promoter Score (NPS) is a metric that shows how many customers are willing to recommend a product or service to others.
 It is one of the most important KPIs for any eCommerce business since it is a metric that offers insights into future customer behavior.

-“Pay attention to what changes occur between two key moments in your customers’ journey: pre and post-delivery.
+“Check the difference in customer experience between two key moments in your customers’ journey: pre and post-delivery.

 Therefore, you need to know which customer segments, products, brands, cities, or strategies provide the most Promoters or the most Detractors, and the truth is that the average NPS model hides all that data.